 Here is how this mental paradigm and principles can be translated into practical workflow policies that build quality at every stage of work:

-For example, in software development industry, a big number of bugs that are discovered in quality assurance processes turn out extremely small and easy to prevent.
+For example, in the software development industry, many bugs discovered in quality assurance processes turn out extremely small and easy to prevent.
 The fact these basic bugs are discovered at the testing stage shows the developers did not perform primary quality check of their work.

-This, in its turn, wastes the time of both testers and developers, creating unnecessary iterations and stealing the attention from the more important issues.
+In turn, this wastes the time of both testers and developers, creating unnecessary iterations and stealing the attention from the more important issues.

 Applying proactive continuous quality improvement principles here means everyone in the development teams starts thinking about the value on the level of the whole flow.

 Every time a task goes back into re-iteration solely because of negligence – it is a waste.

 Some waste is unavoidable, but when you proactively seek improvement opportunities, you try to minimize the preventable waste.